Mahefa-MaH/goodbadecode/zig_programming.md

-**Title:** Zig vs. C: Memory Management Contrasts
+**Title:** Zig vs. C: Memory Management Contrast

-**Summary:**  Zig's compile-time memory management and built-in error handling offer improved safety and performance compared to C's manual memory management, which is prone to errors like memory leaks and dangling pointers.
-Zig's type system also enforces stricter rules leading to fewer runtime surprises.
+**Summary:**  Zig's compile-time memory management and strong type system offer increased safety and performance compared to C's manual memory management, which is prone to errors like dangling pointers and memory leaks.
+Zig's allocator model also provides more control and flexibility.

 **Good Code (Zig):**